ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 To check your quota limits, you can use the command: `quota`.

 If your experiments create many temporary files, you can save these files in the `/scratch` folder (if it is available) to try to avoid the quota exceeding.
+Before using thid folder, you have to know that `when anybody need more space than available on /scratch, the oldest/largest files we will be removed without any notices`.

 More details are available in [this page](https://www.hpc2n.umu.se/documentation/filesystems/overview).